Ahilyabai Holkar

 1 min read

-Devi Ahilyabai Holkar Latest News
+Ahilyabai Holkar Latest News

-About Devi Ahilyabai Holkar
+About Ahilyabai Holkar

-• Maharani Ahilyabai Holkar (31 May 1725 – 13 August 1795) was the Holkar Queen of the Maratha Malwa kingdom, India.
+• Maharani Ahilyabai Holkar (31 May 1725 – 13 August 1795) was a ruler of the Malwa territory, a part of the Maratha Confederacy, from 1767 to 1795.

 • Under her rule Malwa enjoyed relative peace, prosperity, and stability, and her capital, Maheshwar, was turned into an oasis of literary, musical, artistic, and industrial pursuits.

-• She was military-trained under her father-in-law Malhar Rao Holkar and personally led armies into battle.
+• She was military-trained under her father-in-law, Malhar Rao Holkar, and personally led armies into battle.

-Administration of Devi Ahilyabai Holkar
+Ahilyabai Holkar Administration

 • She earned a reputation for administering justice fairly during her rule, without partiality or partisanship.
 Ex: She sentenced her only son, found guilty of a capital offense, to death by being crushed by an elephant.